-In this article, we discuss and synthesize a rapidly growing body of research based on a wealth of new data from which a consistent finding has emerged: people exposed to war violence tend to behave more cooperatively after war.
-We show the range of cases where this holds true and persists, even many years after war.
-Until recently, a paucity of individual-level data from conflict and post-conflict societies prevented researchers from systematically exploring the legacies of war on social and political behavior.
-In the last decade, however, interdisciplinary teams of researchers-mainly in economics, anthropology, political science, and psychology-have begun to design research projects specifically to understand how exposure to war violence affects collective action, fairness, cooperation, and other important aspects of social behavior among populations around the globe.
+In this article, we discuss and synthesize a rapidly growing body of research from which a new stylized fact has emerged: people exposed to war violence tend to behave more cooperatively after war.
+We show the range of cases where this holds true, and persists, even many years after war.
+We can do so because of a wealth of new data.
+Until recently, a paucity of individuallevel data from conflict and post-conflict societies prevented researchers from systematically exploring the legacies of war on social and political behavior.
+In the last decade, however, interdisciplinary teams of researchers - mainly in economics, anthropology, political science, and psychology - have begun to design research projects specifically to understand how exposure to war violence affects collective action, fairness, cooperation and other important aspect of social behavior among populations around the globe.

 In case after case, people exposed to war violence go on to behave more cooperatively and altruistically, which we will generally call "prosocial" behavior.
-Table 1, Panel A illustrates the breadth of evidence, referencing studies involving Sierra Leone, Uganda, and Burundi in Africa, as well as the Republic of Georgia, Israel, Nepal, and many other societies.
+Table 1, Panel A illustrates the breadth of evidence, referencing studies involving Sierra Leone, Uganda, and Burundi in Africa, and to the Republic of Georgia, Israel, Nepal, and many other societies.
 The data come from individual surveys collected in seven countries, plus one paper with comparable data from 35 European countries.
-This evidence covers both civil and interstate wars, and includes a wide array of wartime violence experiences, ranging from personal exposure in which individuals themselves were targeted or directly witnessed violence, to more indirect exposure in which family members were killed or injured.
+This evidence covers both civil and interstate wars; and includes a wide array of wartime violence experiences, ranging from personal exposure in which individuals themselves were targeted or directly witnessed violence, to more indirect exposure in which family members were killed or injured.

 The evidence suggests that war affects behavior in a range of situations, real and experimental.
-People exposed to more war-related violence tend to increase their social participation by joining more local social and civic groups or taking on more leadership roles in their communities.
-They also take actions intended to benefit others, such as altruistic giving, in experimental laboratory games.
-Our meta-analysis also suggests the effects of wartime violence are persistent and fairly consistent across cases.
-Moreover, we see little systematic difference by the type of violence experienced (including crime victimization, as examined by a related body of studies), or across studies with different empirical strategies.
+People exposed to more war-related violence tend to increase their social participation, by joining more local social and civic groups or taking on more leadership roles in their communities.
+They also take actions intended to benefit others in experimental laboratory games, such as altruistic giving.

+Our meta-analysis also suggests the effects of violence are persistent and fairly consistent across cases.
+Moreover, we see little systematic difference by the type of violence experienced (including in a related body of studies that estimate impacts of crime victimization), or across studies with different empirical strategies.
 The results appear to hold for men and women, as well as children and adults exposed to violence, and are remarkably similar for both the victims and perpetrators of violence.
 Finally, the impacts of exposure do not diminish with time; indeed, if anything, the opposite seems to be true.

-Violence may also affect in-group prosocial behavior most of all: that is, participation with, and altruism towards, members of one's own village or identity group.
-Too few studies define "out-groups" consistently (or at all), so this in-group bias remains somewhat speculative.
-Nonetheless, it and some of the other patterns we observe are consistent with a broad literature on human behavior and evolutionary biology emphasizing that parochial altruism is a widespread evolved response to external threats.
-The increased local cooperation we document might help to explain why some post-conflict countries experience what seem to be almost miraculous economic and social recoveries.
-Yet if people become more parochial and less cooperative with out-group members, this behavioral response could also harden social divisions, contribute to conflict cycles, and help explain the wellknown pattern that many post-conflict countries soon return to violence.
+Violence may also affect in-group prosocial behavior - namely, participation with, and altruism towards, members of one's own village or identity group - most of all.
+Too few studies define 'out-groups' consistently (or at all), so this in-group bias remains somewhat speculative.
+Nonetheless, it and some of the other patterns we observe is consistent with a broad literature on human behavior and evolutionary biology emphasizing that parochial altruism is a widespread evolved response to external threats.
+The increased local cooperation we document might help to explain why some post-conflict countries experience almost "miraculous" economic and social recoveries.
+Yet if people become more parochial and less cooperative with out-group members, this behavioral response could also harden social divisions, contribute to conflict cycles, and help explain the well-known pattern that many post-conflict countries soon return to violence.